stfn-ko/_wheelo/README.md

  Task | Subtasks | `Dev`
 --- | --- | ---
 *Site visitiors should be able to search for a car  using filter types like: "make",  "model" "price", age or "colour".* |add css to the rest of the inputs, create flask-html form|`Stephan`
-*Implement a page/facility to obtain instant valuation of a car using info such as e.g. CarReg and Mileage.* ||`Stephan` *Implement a car reviews/rating facility.* |add css to reviews|`Stephan` *Implement a blog facility.* |add css to post page; add css to all psots page|`Stephan` *Implement a page/facility to obtain a quote for car insurance.* ||`Stephan`
+*Implement a car reviews/rating facility.* |add css to reviews|`Stephan` *Implement a blog facility.* |add css to post page; add css to all psots page|`Stephan` *Implement a page/facility to obtain a quote for car insurance.* ||`Stephan`